BenAlston/stalkie_ref_genome_assembly/lab_book/assembly.md

 * Issues generating .paf files
 * running paf_gen.sh - works
 * ran the pipeline, on whitei_1 - sort of
   - the round 2 cutoffs and coverage information are empty, cannot generate a histogram from it.
-This may be a scripting issue, planning on running each step seperatley to confirm the issue, starting with remapping, the round 2 .paf.gz files look far too small, redo this step first.
+This may be a scripting issue, planning on running each step seperatley to confirm the issue, starting with remapping, the round 2 .paf.gz files look far too small, redo this step first. - running

 whitei_1 pre and post purge_dups_manual.sh
 |              | length (gb) | contigs | dup (%)| Conpleteness (%) | n50 (kb) |